akamai/terraform-provider-akamai/docs/guides/get_started_gtm_domain.md

 	comment = "example domain demo"
 }
 ```
-> **Note:** Notice that we’re using variables from the previous section to reference the group and contract IDs.
-These will automatically be replaced at runtime by Terraform with the actual values.
+> **Note:** Notice the use of variables from the previous section to reference the group and contract IDs.
+These will be replaced at runtime by Terraform with the actual values.

 ## Create a GTM Datacenter

-The datacenter itself is represented by an [`akamai_gtm_datacenter` resource](../resources/gtm_datacenter.md).
+The Datacenter itself is represented by a [`akamai_gtm_datacenter` resource](../resources/gtm_datacenter.md).
 Add this new block to your `akamai.tf` file after the provider block.

-To define the entire configuration, we start by opening the resource block and give it a name.
-In this case we’re going to use the name "example_dc".
+To define the entire configuration, we start by opening the resource block and giving it a name.
+In this case, we’re going to use the name "example_dc".

-Next, we set the required (domain name) and optional (nickname) arguments.
+Next, we set the required (`domain` name) and optional (`nickname`) arguments.

-Once you’re done, your datacenter configuration should look like this:
+Once done, your Datacenter configuration should look like this:

 ```hcl
 resource "akamai_gtm_datacenter" "example_dc" {